oskarkorczak/algebraic-structures-auto-proving/README.md

 ### [Grupoid (aka Magma)][magma]
 Grupoid/Magma consists of a set equipped with a single binary operation that must be closed (total binary operator) by definition.
 No other properties are imposed.

 Incidentally, naming convention is fairly inconsistent especially in this case.
 You may read about Magma origin [here][magma-mathoverflow-term-origin] and [here][magma-ethymology].
-Also, it is interesting how French preserved [various magma term meanings][magma-mathoverflow-term-origin], which did not happen in many other languages.
+Also, it is interesting how French preserved [various magma term meanings][magma-fr-dict], which did not happen in many other languages.

 ###### Examples